Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Findings

 \subsection{Oscillating Relational Configurations}

-To systematically analyze the relational dynamics in our data, we first inductively identified five typical relational configurations (see \Cref{fig:teaser}a): \begin{inparaenum} \item \emph{Director}: directive, task-oriented prompting; \item \emph{Trainer}: actively influencing AI responses; \item \emph{Partner}: engaging in collaborative exploration; \item \emph{Student}: seeking guidance or accepting reframing;~and \item \emph{Consumer}: accepting AI responses passively with minimal involvement. \end{inparaenum} These categories primarily capture participants' relational orientations, rather than the roles of AI systems or participants’ conceptual understanding of them.
+To systematically analyze the relational dynamics in our data, we first inductively identified five typical relational configurations (see \Cref{fig:teaser}a).
+We derived these configurations by mapping the dominant relational dynamics surfacing in each session and distilling them into concise summaries.
+Additionally, we selected specific adjectives and verbs that best captured the relational qualities of each unique exchange (e.g., characterizing one participant as a `Guiding mentor training a dependent novice' and another as a `Curious researcher co-creating with a supportive consultant').
+By synthesizing these diverse engagements found in our data, we defined the following recurring categories: \begin{enumerate}[nosep] \item \emph{Director}: directive, task-oriented prompting (e.g., P3.4: ``summarize this article to 3-5 sentences, particular focus on sentence with // mark''); \item \emph{Trainer}: assumes pedagogical authority to train or steer the system (e.g., P1.6, issuing evaluative feedback to shape the output: “The previous summary was better.
+Rewrite.”); \item \emph{Partner}: engages in collaborative iteration where ideas are co-constructed (e.g., P3.5, establishing a social opening “Hello Gemini!” before framing the workflow as a joint effort: “I will give you the texts and I need you to give me suggestions for the summaries.” ); \item \emph{Student}: seeks guidance, exhibiting receptivity or accepting reframing (e.g., P1.5, explicitly asking their own analysis to be verified “analyse if my answer is same as you would get”, prompting the system to adopt a pedagogical stance: “Your summaries are mostly accurate, but I would refine them...”);~and \item \emph{Consumer}: accepts AI responses passively with minimal involvement (e.g., P2.7, delegating the task via a minimal “please do a summary” without specifying constraints or focus, and accepting the response as the findings). \end{enumerate} These categories primarily capture participants' relational orientations, rather than the roles of AI systems or participants’ conceptual understanding of them.
 While they serve as a necessary scaffold for our analysis, interpreting them as static labels does not suffice to capture the relational dynamics we observed.
-Hence, we do not regard these categories as fixed relational positions; rather, they provide a high-level framework for understanding the dominant interaction styles of the participants in the~dataset.
+Hence, we do not regard these categories as fixed relational positions; rather, they provide a high-level framework for understanding the dominant interaction styles of the participants in our data.